niacobel/CHAINS/docs/source/abin_launcher.benchmark.rst

 This implies that you need to:

-- Add the include line to all job instructions file templates.
+- Add the include line to all job script templates.
 - Add the Jinja variables definition (``render_vars.update``) to all the rendering functions.
 - Add the cron task command to the crontab of every cluster